Analysis | The Jan. 6 probe gets the ‘Russia hoax’ treatment

 A few hours later, we learned that counsel for the University of Virginia, on leave to aid the Jan.
 6 committee’s investigation, had been fired by the newly elected Republican attorney general in the state.
 A spokesperson for the new attorney general, Jason S. Miyares, insisted that the firing, one of several dozen, was not related to the House investigation.
 Perhaps not.
 Or, perhaps, the situation was as described by liberal journalist Brian Beutler: “The first Republicans with the power to engage in professional retribution against participants in the January 6 investigation waste no time.”

 The best analogy to all of this, I’d offer, is the Russia investigation.
 There was an obvious effort by Russia to interfere in the 2016 election, manifested by the dumps of stolen material and the underpowered social media efforts.
 There were questions about links between those efforts and Trump’s campaign that spawned a set of investigations.
 And instead of seeing what the investigations yielded, Trump and his allies whipped up a dishonest narrative about the investigations themselves and the investigators, a narrative that effectively inoculated the Republican base against the eventual findings.
-Ask your typical Fox News viewer to describe the Russia probe and they’ll talk about a warrant obtained against a guy who’d already left the campaign and probably know nothing about Trump’s campaign manager passing polling to a guy believed to be linked to Russian intelligence.
+Ask your typical Fox News viewer to describe the Russia probe and they’ll talk about a warrant obtained against a guy who had already left the campaign and probably know nothing about Trump’s campaign manager passing polling to a guy believed to be linked to Russian intelligence.

 Trump’s culpability in the Jan.
 6 riot is much more clear, though Republicans are less likely than Americans overall to view him as responsible for what occurred.
 But the investigations into him, his allies and the rioters — and the links among those groups — risk winding up in a familiar place.